 Admit error.
 Mistakes are inevitable.
 No matter how good a company is, it's run by humans.
 Alvarez explains of her company, Family First Funding, "If a mistake has been made on our end, we always admit it right away and may try to correct it by waiving an appraisal or application fee or whatever makes the most sense as a remedy."

 Respond from the top.
-Holly Andrews, managing director of KIS Finance says, "An effective way to resolve issues with unsatisfied clients is by having someone high up in the company, like the MD or CEO, talk to the client directly.
+Holly Andrews, managing director of KIS Finance says, "An effective way to resolve issues with unsatisfied clients is by having someone high up in the company, like the CEO, talk to the client directly.
 When the client realizes that their concerns have been passed to the top without them asking for it, they will feel that they are a top priority."

 What borrowers can do